 NSW Police Force needs the community's help to identify people involved in rural crime.
 With a state-wide network of experienced and dedicated Rural Crime Investigators, we can work with rural communities to prevent and solve these crimes.

-The Stock Theft Template (please place hyperlink to the new link on the side bar) is a guide victims of stock theft can use when reporting an incident to Police.
+The Stock Theft Template is a guide victims of stock theft can use when reporting an incident to Police.
 This template is also a reference guide for all primary producers regarding the type of information Police may require when investigating stock theft.

 Fuel theft is a significant issue for NSW rural communities.
-To assist rural land owners to monitor fuel purchases and usage, a Fuel Storage Template (please place hyperlink to the link on the side bar) has been developed and available to print for your convenience.
-If you believe you have been a victim of fuel theft, please contact your local Rural Crime Investigator (please place a hyperlink to the link on the side bar).
+To assist rural land owners to monitor fuel purchases and usage, a Fuel Storage Template has been developed and available to print for your convenience.
+If you believe you have been a victim of fuel theft, please contact your local Rural Crime Investigator.